hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/qc_running_fastqc.md

 ___

 > #### Other FAStQC output files
-**NOTE:** The other output of FastQC is a .zip file.
+> The other output of FastQC is a .zip file.
 These .zip files need to be unpacked with the `unzip` program.
 If we try to `unzip` them all at once:
 >
 > ```bash
 > $ cd ~/rnaseq/results/fastqc/